-Captain Lillian Carranza is a 32-year service veteran of the Los Angeles Police Department.
+Commander Lillian L. Carranza is a 33-year service veteran of the Los Angeles Police Department.
 She was born the first of three children in Honduras, Central America and grew up in New Orleans, LA.
 She moved to Southern California in 1988 and joined the Los Angeles Police Department in 1989.

-Captain Carranza rose through the ranks of police officer, detective, sergeant, and lieutenant working various patrol, investigative, and administrative assignments throughout the City.
-Captain Carranza promoted to the rank of Captain in 2012 and her assignments included assuming command at three operational commands in three different Bureaus: Wilshire, 77th and Van Nuys Areas, later transferring to specialized commands such as Commercial Crimes Division (CCD) in 2018 and Gang and Narcotics Division (GND) in 2022.
+Commander Carranza rose through the ranks of police officer, detective, sergeant, lieutenant and captain working various patrol, investigative, and administrative assignments throughout the City.
+Commander Carranza promoted to the rank of Captain in 2012 and her assignments included assuming command at three operational commands in three different Bureaus: Wilshire, 77th and Van Nuys Areas, later transferring to specialized commands such as Commercial Crimes Division (CCD) in 2018 and Gang and Narcotics Division (GND) in 2022.

-While at CCD, Captain Carranza was responsible for the Department’s:
+While at CCD, Commander Carranza was responsible for the Department’s:

 TRAP is Los Angeles County’s regional, multi-jurisdictional, multi-agency taskforce that investigates, prosecutes and deters vehicle theft and vehicle fraud on a coordinated and cooperative basis.

-On January 2022, Captain Carranza was assigned as the Commanding Officer of Gang and Narcotics Division (GND).
+On January 2022, Commander Carranza was assigned as the Commanding Officer of Gang and Narcotics Division (GND).